Oilfield standoff mirrors Libya's conflict as U.N. seeks dialogue

 That inter-regional conflict is further complicated by rivalries between tribes, tensions between former Gaddafi units and staunchly anti-Gaddafi adversaries, and by infighting between Islamist-leaning and nationalist forces.

-Each side is also trying to win recognition from neighbors such as Egypt, Algeria and regional powers in the Middle East.
+Each side is also trying to win recognition from neighbours such as Egypt, Algeria and regional powers in the Middle East.

 Thinni, who accuses Dawn of relying on Islamist militants, has teamed up with former Gaddafi army general Khalifa Haftar, who enjoys the support of tribes in the east and in Zintan.